Chocolate For Every Meal

 What’s better than fresh-baked bread?
 Warm peanut butter bread loaded with dark chocolate chips.
 Wouldn’t this make the best banana sandwich ever?
 Go to Heather’s French Press to bake your own loaf.

 When used as a spice, a little chocolate goes a long way.
-In fact, just an ounce of chocolate gives this Mexican-inspired chili incredible depth and flavor.
+In fact, just an ounce of chocolate gives this Mexican-inspired chili an insane amount of depth and flavor.
 One Perfect Bite has step-by-step directions for this simple lunch.

 Mario Batali’s Chocolate Chicken With Rose Petals